RajanDhamala/What-i_Learned_Today/README.md

 Welcome to my React learning journey!
 This repository logs my daily progress, the concepts I've mastered, and the challenges I've faced along the way.

 Daily Log
-2024/07/20
+📅 2024/07/20
-Today, I dove into React Router, learning about Route, Switch, and BrowserRouter.
-It was fascinating to see how URLs can be managed and elements updated dynamically.
-I also explored the Link component for smooth navigation.
-Although I still have some doubts, I'm determined to master these concepts.
-Let's keep grinding!
+Today, I learned about React Router (Route, Routes, and BrowserRouter), which allows the URL to be updated along with elements.
+I also learned about the Link component.
+Still have some doubts and don't have full clarity over it.
+Hope to master it; let's keep grinding.

-2024/07/21
+📅 2024/07/21
-Exams are around the corner, starting tomorrow.
-I didn't have much time to learn new React concepts today.
-That's all for now.
+Exams will begin from tomorrow, so I was unable to learn new concepts of React.
+That was all for today.

-2024/07/22
+📅 2024/07/22
-Math exam today, and it went decent.
-Couldn't dive into React due to exam preparations.
+Today was my math exam, and it went decently.
+Unable to learn new concepts due to exams.

-2024/07/23
+📅 2024/07/23
-Java exam today.
-It was pretty average, so no new React learning today.
+Today was my Java exam, and it went pretty average.
+Thus, I was unable to learn new concepts of React.

-2024/07/24
+📅 2024/07/24
-Yesterday was my Operating Systems exam, so I didn't get a chance to learn new React concepts.
+Yesterday was my Operating Systems exam, so I was unable to learn new concepts.

-2024/07/25
+📅 2024/07/25
-Internet Fundamentals and Applications exam today.
-Again, no time for React.
+Today was my Internet Fundamentals and Applications exam, so I was unable to learn new concepts.

-2024/07/26
+📅 2024/07/26
-Advanced Computer Networks exam today.
-Finally started learning Redux, an exciting addition to my React skills.
+Today was my Advanced Computer Networks exam.
+Starting to learn Redux.

-2024/07/27
+📅 2024/07/27
-Today, I dug deeper into components and got clarity on several topics.
-Feeling more confident now.
+Today, I learned more about components and got clarity on a few topics.

-2024/07/28
+📅 2024/07/28
-I created reusable product components similar to those on Daraz, passing different props multiple times.
-Understanding the props chain concept felt rewarding.
+Today, I created a component of products like those on Daraz and reused it multiple times by passing different props.
+Learned about passing props from one component to another and from that to the actual target component, also known as the props chain.

-2024/07/29
+📅 2024/07/29
-Learned how to make a responsive website using Tailwind CSS.
-Explored various breakpoints and implemented a responsive site using components from yesterday.
-Also, dived into grid layouts and conditional rendering in JSX.
+Today, I learned about making a much more responsive website using Tailwind CSS.
+Got more info about different breakpoints and made a responsive site for all screen sizes using yesterday's component in React.
+Also learned more about the grid layout.
+Used conditional checking in JSX and handled variables when props are not passed.

-2024/07/30
+📅 2024/07/30
-Today was all about Git!
-I learned commands to push code into remote repos like GitHub.
-Also got some ideas about custom hooks in React.
+Today, I learned about Git and its commands for pushing code into remote repositories like GitHub.
+Also learned a few ideas about custom hooks in React.

-2024/07/31
+📅 2024/07/31
-Created a UI in React where users can type a city name and fetch weather data using an API.
+Today, I created a UI using React where a user types a city name, and using an API, data is fetched from the weather service.
+Data like temperature, humidity, and message are reflected on the screen.
 Learned a lot about Tailwind CSS.
-It was a great hands-on experience!
+It was a good experience!

-2024/08/01
+📅 2024/08/01
-Fantastic day!
-I created a weather forecast app that shows 6-day weather data using WeatherAPI.
-Designed a responsive layout in a single day and attempted to deploy it on Vercel, though it didn't go as expected.
-Learned more about hooks like useEffect and useCallback.
+Today was a fantastic day!
+I created a weather app to forecast weather for 6 days using WeatherAPI and created a responsive design in a single day.
+Tried to deploy it on Vercel but encountered some issues.
+Also learned and used more about different hooks like useEffect and useCallback.

-2024/08/02
+📅 2024/08/02
-Experimented with the chess.com API to fetch user information like ratings, title, name, user ID, followers, and profile link.
-Integrating country information from another API was challenging due to state update delays.
-Also explored Tailwind CSS classes like mx-auto, container, grid-start, and grid-end.
-Overall, a valuable learning experience.
+Today, I experimented with calling the chess.com API to fetch user information such as rating, title, name, user ID, followers, chess.com profile link, and profile image.
+Integrating country information from another API into the UI posed challenges due to delays in state updates, affecting the project's functionality.
+I also deepened my understanding of Tailwind CSS, exploring classes like mx-auto, container, grid-start, and grid-end.
+It was a valuable learning experience overall.

-2024/08/03
+📅 2024/08/03
-Today, I focused on pulling and pushing code in new and existing repos, gradually learning Git commands and techniques.
-Worked on making the weather app more responsive and faced issues with state updates not happening instantly, leading to execution problems in JavaScript.
-I'm searching for ways to handle this better.
+Today, I learned about pulling and pushing code into new and pre-existing repositories, gradually learning commands and techniques of Git.
+Also learned about techniques for making a website responsive.
+Faced some issues in my weather app and tried to resolve them.
+The problem of the day: State values updated using useState are not updated instantly, leading to problems while executing JavaScript.
+Searching for ways to handle it.